 But when I contacted the people who shot both of the above photos, I learned that the shot without a steeple was taken around January 2016, while the shot with the steeple was taken only a month later.
 And I also learned that the church hadn't been there for long.

 That confirmed my suspicion that it was almost certainly the Westworld people

-probably the ones who built the church from scratch for the show.
+who had built the church from scratch for the show, something I confirmed later.

 The Westworld screenshots from the show & all related characters &

 All other photos & text are Copyright © 2017-Gary Wayne

 and may not be used without written permission.

 for something in particular?
 Search the Seeing-Stars website!